How Does Leasing Affect Leverage

 2021, Job Market Paper

-Abstract: Leasing’s impact on leverage remains an open debate in the literature, as corporate leasing policy is 1) difficult to measure and 2) highly endogenous.
-I address these empirical challenges by 1) developing a novel measure of new lease contracting, and 2) exploiting a Moody’s accounting policy change that unexpectedly made leasing less costly from a credit ratings perspective and resulted in an economically meaningful increase in leasing.
+Abstract: Studying leasing’s impact on capital structure has proven challenging in the literature, as corporate leasing policy is 1) difficult to measure and 2) highly endogenous.
+I address these empirical challenges by 1) developing a novel measure of new lease contracting, and 2) exploiting a Moody’s accounting policy change that made leasing more attractive and resulted in an economically meaningful increase in leasing.
 Concurrent with this uptick in leasing, I find that secured debt decreased on average.
 I also find that leasing has a non-negative impact on secured debt capacity.
 While leasing preserves secured debt capacity across the sample of firms, only high investment opportunity firms use their secured debt capacity to increase secured borrowing.
 Firms with low investment opportunities, lacking reason to increase aggregate financing, substitute out secured debt when leases increase.

 The Distribution of Non-Wage Benefits: Maternity Benefits and Gender Diversity

 2019 (with Christos Makridis, Paige Ouimet, and Elena Simintzi) Revise and Resubmit at Review of Financial Studies

 Abstract: Why do firms offer non-wage compensation instead of the equivalent amount in financial compensation?
 We argue that firms use non-wage benefits, specifically female-friendly benefits such as maternity leave, to efficiently target workers with desirable characteristics.
 Using Glassdoor data, we show that firms offer higher quality maternity benefits in industries and locations where female talent is relatively scarce.
 This result also holds more generally when examining all female-friendly non-wage benefits and is not present when looking at benefits which are gender-neutral.
 Moreover, using staggered adoption of state laws, we show that these benefits can increase firm value.
 Third, we document novel stylized facts about non-wage benefits and how they are correlated with firm characteristics.

 Presented at: AFA 2019, Calvacades 2018, SOLE 2018, IZA 2018, and UNC Chapel Hill